 A health benefit of Pilates is that it can decrease irritation in the gut as well as helping stretching the digestive track.

-28. Versatile and very adaptable to your needs
+28. Pilates is versatile and very adaptable to your needs

 Thanks to the variety of ranges in difficulty and also the array of poses, it is easy to find Pilates exercises that are just right for you.
 And it is also means you won’t feel left out from the rest of the class.